 |How to build a strong self-image

 Do you recognize yourself?
-If you do, then it’s time to take stock of your ego.
+If you do, then it’s time to take stock of your overinflated ego.

 A healthy ego is a positive.
 Believing in yourself is a good thing.
-It’s when you are of the opinion that you are so far above the rest of the world that you don’t need to behave with any sort of consideration for others (or even acknowledge the fact that you are wrong) that the issues begin.
+It’s when you think that you are so far above the rest of the world that you don’t need to behave with any consideration for others (or even acknowledge the fact that you are wrong) that the issues begin.

-At this point, you may not be able to see yourself through that lens . . . but chances are, that even now, there’s a quiet little voice inside of you saying, “That’s me.”
-If you hear — and listen to — that voice, then you are ready for positive change.
-It doesn’t take much for you to turn around your attitude, so that you move beyond an ego that really is holding you back.
+At this moment, you might not readily identify with this perspective, but there’s a good chance that even now, a subtle inner voice within you is whispering, “That’s me.”
+Acknowledge and heed that inner voice and you are poised for meaningful change.
+It doesn’t take much for you to turn around your attitude so that you move beyond an ego that really is holding you back.

-- Make sure to pay attention to those around you, especially your family and friends (well, considering your ego problem, you may not have too many of these at this point, but it’s never too late to start to appreciate the people closest to you).
+- Pay attention to those around you, especially your family and friends (well, considering your overinflated ego problem, you may not have too many of these at this point, but it’s never too late to start to appreciate the people closest to you).

 - When you receive praise, appreciate where it’s coming from, but don’t believe it absolutely.

 - If you are truly capable of doing something, don’t doubt yourself, but do not place yourself and your capabilities above all others.

 - When you don’t know something, it never hurts to ask.
 Asking does not mean that you are stupid; it means that you are smart enough to know your limitations and smart enough to look for ways to learn.